 • While the brownies bake, take out a medium-size saucepan and, over medium heat, continuously stir to combine the granulated sugar, dark brown sugar, all-purpose flour, light corn syrup, lightly whisked egg, unsalted butter, and vanilla extract.
 Remove from heat and add in the chopped pecans.
 As an alternative, you can wait to add the chopped pecans until after you've poured the pecan pie filling over the brownies.

-¼ cup Granulated Sugar, ¼ cup Light or Dark Brown Sugar, 1 tablespoon All-Purpose Flour, ¼ cup Light Corn Syrup, 1 Large Egg, ¼ cup Unsalted Butter, 1 teaspoon Vanilla Extract, ½ cup Chopped Pecans
+1/4 cup Granulated Sugar, 1/4 cup Light or Dark Brown Sugar, 1 tbsp All-Purpose Flour, 1/4 cup Light Corn Syrup, 1 Large Egg, 1/4 cup Unsalted Butter, 1 tsp Vanilla Extract, 1/2 cup Chopped Pecans

 • When ready, remove the brownies from the oven and pour the salted pecan pie filling over the top.
 Sprinkle with sea salt flakes, then place the brownies back into the oven for another 15-20 minutes at the same temperature of 350ºF.